 Staff Email Directory

-Phone (800) 345-3918 during open hours:
+Phone (800) 345-3918 during open hours (PST):

 Please pick one person to email, otherwise confusion will reign.

 Mark is our Head Mechanic.

 Mark trivia: He attended Santa Clara University, where he was the only freshman starter on the varsity soccer team.
-By the time he was a senior, he was team captain, MVP, an after graduation, was drafted by the San Jose Earthquakes (he did not pursue soccer as a career).
-These days he's just as athletic as he was then, but on his bike, and is as fine a bicycle mechanic as it is possible to be.
+By the time he was a senior, he was team captain, MVP, an after graduation, was drafted by the San Jose Earthquakes.
+He dislocated his shoulder in a skiing accident, and that was it for pro soccer.

 Does the bulk of the buying and the receiving and some of the pics and some of the website.
 Check with the Spencer if you want to know when the something will be back in stock.

-Harry H. Hugel IV
+Harry H. Hugel IV • Saturday Manager

 Rich's Specialty is Wheels!